 With winter temperatures historically in the upper 60s, tons of beaches, and lots of sun, San Diego is the perfect city for a winter vacation- if you want an escape away from snow and cold.

-To be fair, San Diego is a great city to visit any time of the year for a laid-back, friendly pace of life, great food, and many different outdoor activities- whether you like the ocean, the mountains, or deserts.
+To be fair, San Diego is a great city to visit any time of the year for a laid-back, friendly pace of life, great food, and many different outdoor activities- whether you like the ocean, the mountains, or the deserts.
 So why visit in the winter?

 One reason is practical- winter is technically off-season since the temperatures are slightly cooler and there are more rainy days compared to the summer.
-This means that there are less crowds, and places to stay are cheaper than usual.
+This means that there are fewer crowds, and places to stay are cheaper than usual.
 If you’re on a budget, this is probably when you’ll want to go.

 San Diego is also a great winter choice if you need to pretend it’s summer again.
 If you’re sick of shoveling snow and wearing heavy coats, head to San Diego to spend time in warm weather again.

-Christmas in Las Vegas and Winter Activities
+23. Christmas in Las Vegas and Winter Activities, Nevada

 By Allan from The Practical Saver

-Visiting Grand Canyon in Winter
+24. Visiting Grand Canyon in Winter, Arizona

 And the Grand Canyon deserves a visit if you are holidaying in Las Vegas (on a day tour) or staying in Arizona.